Copper: Characteristics, Uses And Problems

 framework.
 The most famous example is the Statue of Liberty

-which consists of copper sheeting over a steel framework.
+which consists of copper sheeting over an iron framework.

 Typical uses for copper in the 20th century include: